Thunderchopper

-Thunderchopper is a 1986 video game published by Actionsoft.
-The DOS version was by Sublogic.
+Thunderchopper is a helicopter combat simulation video game published by Actionsoft for the Apple II in 1986 and Commodore 64 in 1987.
+An MS-DOS version was published by Sublogic in 1989.

 Gameplay

 Thunderchopper is a game in which the player pilots a Hughes 530 MG Defender.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "Thunderchopper lacks the elan and panache that one would have expected."
 Zzap!64 gave a positive review, giving an overall rating of 83% and calling it "A polished, technically impressive flight simulator."